rainchowz/PinpointQA/README.md

   </em>
 </p>

-> **Important:** This repository releases **benchmark annotations** and **grounded intermediate spatial representations** only.
+> **Important:** This repository releases **benchmark annotations** and **intermediate spatial representations** only.
 It does **not** redistribute the original scene assets or converted video files.
 Please refer to the **Source Data Preparation** section in the [Hugging Face dataset card](https://huggingface.co/datasets/RainChow/PinpointQA) for details on obtaining the source assets and preparing local videos for reproduction.

 ## 🧭 Overview